 Roti is a Hindi word meaning bread.
 This dish was originally brought to the Caribbean by Indian labourers, but it evolved under the influence of many of the Caribbean’s different culinary cultures.
 Today, however, it’s very much a speciality of Trinidad and Tobago, where it’s served in two styles: dhalpuri and buss up shot.
 Dhalpuri roti are always filled with slowly simmered, spiced split peas, and served still intact, whereas buss up shot literally means ‘burst up shirt’ — here the roti dough is ‘bursted up’ while being cooked with butter or ghee on a flat grill or on a tawa pan, giving it a ripped-up texture that becomes bubbly with crispy bits.
 Fillings include chicken, mutton, goat, sweet potato and other root vegetables.

-Caribtours offers seven nights on St Lucia at Calabash Cove Resort & Spa, home of Rhodes Restaurant from £2,135 per person sharing a Junior Suite including breakfast, direct return flights from London, private transfers and airport lounge access. caribtours.co.uk
+Caribtours offers seven nights on Grenada at Calabash Luxury Boutique Hotel, home of Rhodes Restaurant from £2,135 per person sharing a Junior Suite including breakfast, direct return flights from London, private transfers and airport lounge access. caribtours.co.uk

 Hike Caribbean offers a multi-island hiking trip around Antigua, Saint Lucia and Guadeloupe, from £3,545 per person, for 12 nights, including all hiking guides, B&B twin or double rooms, transfers and inter-island flights. hikecaribbean.com